mieubrisse/personal-writing/a-factory-tour/post.md

 Tools like Zapier and IFTTT are well-known in the space.

-Yet, I always felt a bit hesitant to use these tools.
+Yet, I always felt hesitant to use these tools.
 Nothing concrete; just like I didn't trust their cloud to work and stay around.

-[n8n](https://n8n.io/) started showing up in my news feeds recently.
+[n8n](https://n8n.io/) recently started showing up in my newsfeeds.
 It was open-source, so I gave it a try.

-Turns out it's a lovely little product.
+Turns out it's a lovely product.
 Very intuitive and user-friendly.

 So n8n is what I use for my workflow engine.